 Skip to Content

-Home > Wellness > Health Library > Post-traumatic Stress Disorder (PDQ®): Supportive care - Health Professional Information [NCI]
+Home > Wellness > Health Library > Cancer-Related Post-traumatic Stress (PDQ®): Supportive care - Health Professional Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

-For a number of years, investigators have reported stress or trauma-related symptoms such as avoidant behaviors, intrusive thoughts, and heightened arousal in survivors of cancer.[1,2,3,4] These symptoms resemble those seen in persons who have experienced traumatic events such as military combat, violent personal assault (e.g., rape), natural disasters, or other threats to life and are referred to collectively as post-traumatic stress disorder (PTSD).[5,6,7,8,9,10] Acute stress disorder (ASD) is a Diagnostic and Statistical Manual of Mental Disorders (DSM) mental disorder with a profile similar to that of PTSD but a shorter time to onset, within 4 weeks of a traumatic event.
-Thus the occurrence of PTSD and trauma-related symptoms in patients with cancer has been under increasing study, influenced by changes in the diagnostic criteria for PTSD in the DSM, fourth edition (DSM-IV).
+For a number of years, investigators have reported stress or trauma-related symptoms such as avoidant behaviors, intrusive thoughts, and heightened arousal in survivors of cancer.[1,2,3,4] These symptoms resemble those seen in persons who have experienced traumatic events such as military combat, violent personal assault (e.g., rape), natural disasters, or other threats to life and are referred to collectively as post-traumatic stress disorder (PTSD).[5,6,7,8,9,10] Acute stress disorder (ASD) is a Diagnostic and Statistical Manual of Mental Disorders (DSM) condition with a profile similar to that of PTSD but a shorter time to onset, within 4 weeks of a traumatic event.
+Thus the occurrence of post-traumatic stress (PTS) with trauma-related symptoms in patients with cancer has been under increasing study, influenced by changes in the diagnostic criteria for PTSD in the DSM, fourth edition (DSM-IV).
 The DSM, third revised edition (DSM-III-R), specifically excluded patients with medical illnesses such as cancer from PTSD.
 The diagnostic criteria for PTSD in the DSM-IV, text revision (DSM-IV-TR), however, specifically include "being diagnosed with a life-threatening illness" as one example of a traumatic event.
-Thus, people with histories of cancer can now be evaluated and considered at risk for PTSD.
+Thus, people with histories of cancer can now be evaluated and considered at risk for PTS and related symptoms.

-Although no specific therapies for PTSD in the cancer setting have been developed, treatment modalities used with other people with PTSD can be useful in alleviating distress in cancer patients and survivors.
+Although no specific therapies for PTS symptoms in the cancer setting have been developed, treatment modalities used with other people with PTSD can be useful in alleviating distress in cancer patients and survivors.

 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

-The earliest research (predating DSM-IV) on PTSD among survivors of cancer concentrated on the prevalence and characteristics of the disorder in patients who had been or were undergoing treatment, adult and child survivors of cancer, and/or the family members of these patients and survivors.
-A wide variety of cancer types were studied, including leukemia, breast cancer, and head and neck cancers.
+The earliest research (predating DSM-IV) on PTS among cancer survivors concentrated on the prevalence and characteristics of the disorder in patients who had been or were undergoing treatment, adult and child cancer survivors, and/or their family members.
+A wide variety of cancer types was studied, including leukemia, breast cancer, and head and neck cancers.
 Much of the earlier research dealt with survivors of Hodgkin disease, probably because diagnoses at an early age and higher rates of survival resulted in a larger population available for study.
 These survivors were found to have a particularly high prevalence of intrusive thoughts and avoidance behaviors, even though they were many years posttreatment.[5,6,7] Most of these studies investigated PTSD-like symptoms, rather than the complete mental disorder with all diagnostic criteria.

 The presence of pain and other physical symptoms has been shown to correlate with levels of intrusive thoughts.
 Cancer recurrence has also been shown to increase the likelihood of stress symptoms in patients.